jrouquie/Morse1Sentence/readme.md

 Pretend you might be some day in an extreme case like Jeremiah Denton.
 Or in the movie «Executive Decision» (spoiler: https://www.youtube.com/watch?v=cNl8HigtLzE).
-You need to send a Morse message once, you've got some time to encode it, you don't have access to any material: you must work from what you already know.
+You need to send a Morse message once, you've got some time to encode it, you don't have access to any material (esp. no internet): you must work from what you already know.

 The goal is not to be able to send/receive messages in Morse after just learning this mnemonic.
 For that, one should practice a lot and get an instant association between the sound and the letter.